Establishing Legal Paternity

 - Legitimation: The mother and natural father get married to each other after the child is born and update the birth record through the Florida Office of Vital Statistics

-- A completed Acknowledgement of Paternity form DH-432, signed by both parents: (English) (Spanish)
+- A completed Acknowledgement of Paternity form DH-432, signed by both parents: (English) (Spanish) Print the form on legal sized paper.

 A genetic test is a scientific test used to prove if a man is the child's father.
 It is also called a DNA test.
 Since DNA is present in every cell in your body, we do not use needles or need blood to do the test.
 Skin cells are collected from the inside cheek area of the mouth.
 Testing works this way: